 - Perform Bulgarian split squats (rear foot elevated)

-- Find 10RM for each leg
+- Find your 10-rep max for each leg

 Don't Obsess Over Tiny Differences